AshridgeTechnologies/elemento/design/Data store authorization.md

 - ✅ Each client connects with a token that gives their user id
 - ✅ Hold map of client id to user id
 - ✅ Each client has a separate in-memory store, synchronized to client via ws
-- Each store has an authorization rule attached to it (table name, data) => boolean
+- ✅ Each store has an authorization rule attached to it (table name, data) => boolean
-- Each store has a data update function, takes chunk of data, checks rule, add/updates if ok, all in one transaction
+- ✅ Each store has a data update function, takes chunk of data, checks rule, add/updates if ok, all in one transaction
 - ✅ For new store, get all data, apply to data update function
 - ✅ On updates to main db, offer the update to each store
 - Start with sync from store, move to updates copied to clients
+- Decide on how to make authentication flexible
+- Decide on how to use sqlite, json and pass data to authorize function
+- Gets user Id from proper JWT token

 Client Handler
 --------------